vipulnaik/diet-exercise-health/best-practices/best-practices-around-abdominal-discomfort.md

 Also, potentially skip exercise if I am getting natural exercise on the day, even if under normal circumstances I would have done both.

+Also keep in mind the following:

+* Breath holds: If I notice abdominal pain sharpening after my first breath hold, consider skipping the second breath hold or do it only up to the control pause (rather than trying the max pause).

+* Hand gripper exercise: Only do the ones I can comfortably close (currently 100 lb and 150 lb).
+Don't do the 200 lb as the effort to try to close it can worsen abdominal pain.

 ## Best practices for acute or persistent cases